ofirs22/XRPL/README.md

 ---

 ### Fallback Learning Lab:
-Follow these steps:
-- Copy the smart contract code and paste it into a new file in the Remix IDE.
+- Copy the smart contract address code and paste it into a new file in the Remix IDE.
 - In Remix IDE, click the `Deploy & RUN TRANSACTIONS` tab, then click the select box under the `ENVIRONMENT` heading and select the `Injected Provider: MetaMask` option.
 (Make sure the digital wallet is set to chain 1440002).
 - Copy the smart contract address, which is under the heading `Your Test Address`, navigate to Remix IDE, and paste the contract address in the `At Address` input box.
 Next, click the `At Address` button to enable access to the deployed smart contract's user interface.
 - Now click on the newly created tab under the heading `Deployed Contracts`, then click on the `Transact` button, which is under the heading `CALLDATA` and confirm the transaction.
 (To verify that the transaction was successfully completed, click the `FixMe` button in Remix IDE or on the game website and check that the value has changed to true.)